 Lisi, B. (2017).
 Cooperative attention: Using qualitative case studies to study peer institutions.
-New Directions for Institutional Research, 174, 81-93.
+In E. Kimball and K. Loyasuarez (Eds.), New Directions for Institutional Research, 174, 81-93.

 Lisi, B. (2016).
 Subjectivities in the sandbox: Discovering biases through visual memo writing.
 To Improve the Academy, 35(2), 326-338.